TaygaHoshi/tt-project/Content/Combat.md

 ## Prepared Action
 During a turn, one prepared action can be taken alongside a regular action.
-This kind of actions always come with a trigger, and they are usually performed outside a character's turn.
+This kind of actions always come with a trigger, and they are always performed outside a character's turn.
-Prepared actions last until end of this round, unless explicitly told otherwise.
+Prepared actions last until end of the current round, unless explicitly told otherwise.
 A prepared action is mutually exclusive with a rapid action.
 Only one of them can be taken during a turn.

 ## Special Actions